 Tarsar Marsar Trek

 On the other hand, Marsar which remains hidden under a sheet of clouds.
 Witness its splendor from an overhang lying below 600-700 feet.
 But, the lake can only be seen until the clouds are clear.
 So, certainly, Tarsar Marsar is the prettiest lake in India.

 The trail hides in a thick blanket of snow and green valley.
 The lush verdant forests turn white making it a small wonderland!
-The Tarsar Marsar trek is not only for experienced trekkers but for amateurs and children too families, school groups.
+The Tarsar Marsar trek is not only for experienced trekkers but for amateurs and children too families, School groups.

+Tarsar Marsar Trek